Sugar Baby

-Sugar Baby, performed by Holly-Rose Clegg, played on the Edinburgh Fringe throughout August 2017 and transferred to the West End in January 2018.
+Sugar Baby, performed by Holly-Rose Clegg and directed by Katie Haigh Mayet, played on the Edinburgh Fringe throughout August 2017 and transferred to the West End for a short run in January 2018.

 The one-woman play is a delicious romp into the dark heart of the food industry and was inspired by my novel Food Fight.
 A mother-daughter relationship is at the core of the story about sugars, addiction and a food giant gone rogue.
 In the novel the mother is the narrator, but in the play, the story is told by Mimi, a vegan activist.